iossifovlab/gpf/userdocs/administration/getting_started.rst

     [genotypeBrowser]

-    phenoFilters.filters = sampleContinuousFilter
+    selectedPhenoFiltersValues = sampleContinuousFilter

     phenoFilters.sampleContinuousFilter.name = sampleFilterName
     phenoFilters.sampleContinuousFilter.type = continuous
     phenoFilters.sampleContinuousFilter.filter = multi:prb

-``phenoFilters.filters`` is a comma separated list of ids of the defined Phenotype Filters.
+``selectedPhenoFiltersValues`` is a comma separated list of ids of the defined Phenotype Filters.
 Each phenotype filter is expected to have a ``phenoFilters.<pheno_filter_id>`` configuration.